millermedeiros/esformatter/README.md

 ## Why?

 [jsbeautifier.org](http://jsbeautifier.org/) doesn't have enough options and not all IDEs/Editors have a good JavaScript code formatter.
-I would like to have a command line tool (and standalone lib) as powerful/flexible as the [WebStorm](http://www.jetbrains.com/webstorm/) and [FDT](http://fdt.powerflasher.com/) code formatters so that it can be plugged into any editor and reused by other tools like
+I would like to have a command line tool (and standalone lib) at least as powerful/flexible as the [WebStorm](http://www.jetbrains.com/webstorm/) and [FDT](http://fdt.powerflasher.com/) code formatters so that it can be plugged into any editor and reused by other tools like